Cigaras/IPTV.bundle/README.md

     rtmp://shopnbc.fmsls.entriq.net:443/live/live_01@13361
     ```

-    If Real RTMP option in preferences is disabled, plugin will try to play stream over HTTP protocol, some streams work that way.
+    If Real RTMP option in preferences is disabled, plug-in will try to play stream over HTTP protocol, some streams work that way.
 If Real RTMP option is enabled, but ```UseRealRTMP``` flag in *Info.plist* file is disabled, then Plex will try to use [its own hosted SWF player](http://www.plexapp.com/player/player.php) and will fail because as mentioned above Plex no longer supports webkit players.

-4. **[MMS]** did not work for me on any tested devise, but plugin will try to play MMS videos over HTTP protocol.
+4. **[MMS]** did not work for me on any tested devise, but plug-in will try to play MMS videos over HTTP protocol.

-Keep in mind that all streams are unique and Plex will not be able to play all of them, but not necessary because of plugins fault (read [Compatible devices and limitations][5]).
-Please try playing stream with [VLC] and using \*.strm file method described in [troubleshooting][7] section before blaming this plugin.
-If \*.strm method works and plugin does not, please [contact me][9].
+Keep in mind that all streams are unique and Plex will not be able to play all of them, but not necessary because of plug-ins fault (read [Compatible devices and limitations][5]).
+Please try playing stream with [VLC] and using \*.strm file method described in [troubleshooting][7] section before blaming this plug-in.
+If \*.strm method works and plug-in does not, please [contact me][9].

 ### Troubleshooting ###
 If You encounter errors or some streams do not work please do the following: